Education

 Inspectors play an important role in ensuring compliance with codes like this one.
 For that reason, API offers a 570 certification through the organization’s Individual Certification Program.
 In order to receive inspection certification, applicants must pass a two-part examination.
 Applicants must also demonstrate at least one year of experience supervising or performing API 570-applicable inspection activities.
 This requirement varies depending on an applicant’s level of post-secondary education.
 For example, the API’s standard currently specifies that applicants with “no formal education” can only apply to sit for the exam after acquiring five years of relevant industry experience.
 However, applicants holding a bachelor of science degree or higher need only have one year of relevant experience before sitting for the exams.
 Finally, like many other certification processes, this code requires regular recertification.
 In this case, pressure vessel inspectors are required to complete recertification every three years.

-API 570 compliance is just one scenario that may necessitate working with an environmental consultant.
-In cases like these, Environmental Works is the name to know.
+API 570 compliance necessitates working with an environmental consultant.
+Environmental Works, Inc. is the name to know.
+With EWI, there are no delays and scheduling of multiple inspections—one call does it all.
+When our team handles your inspection, we get the job done so you can get back to operating.
 Our inspectors are equipped with the knowledge and equipment to perform complete tank, vessel, and piping inspections, including those compatible with API standards.
 We also offer a variety of training and education services to help you get your team up to speed.

 Environmental Works